 I want leaders who understand their own limitations, and as such seek counsel from the best scientific minds of our time...including our youngest ones.

 And one more baby step: while I've seen a large share of onesies that are "With Her" or "Making America Great Again," I'll be shopping for clothes that encourage curious explorers and expect that political candidates be with them.
-Check out a few of my favorites, below.

 Now I'm off to make a baking soda volcano.